 Your pension will be paid monthly in arrears into your bank or building society account.
 Your pension will be taxed under the PAYE system and is payable for life.

 Pension increases

-All pensions in payment are guaranteed to increase by 2.5% per year (or the increase in inflation, as measured by the Consumer Prices Index, if lower) on 1 October each year.
+All pensions in payment are guaranteed to increase by 2.5% per year (or the increase in inflation if lower) on 1 October each year.